hiiamboris/red-wiki/Red-tutorial-for-newcomers-English-version.md

 and you get a windows executable, which you can launch with a double-click.

-## REPL, une console d'évaluation interactive:
+## REPL, taking control with the interactive console:

-REPL stands for read-eval-print loop.
+REPL stands for read-eval-print-loop.
 An acronymic name for an interactive interpreter.
 Like the Rebol console, yes.

 Among examples provided in the red/tests directory, there is a REPL console, which allows to enter and interactively test Red expressions.
 This tool is so valuable that it deserves a whole wiki page (later on).